JadeHouseDisco/camera_calibration/README.md

 # Setup

 Clone the repository to your PC.
 Then navigate to the folder in your terminal.
 Also print out a calibration pattern.
 Make sure it is as flat as you can get it.
 Small warps in the calibration pattern results in very poor calibration.
 Also, the calibration pattern should be properly sized so that both cameras can see it clearly at the same time.
 Checkerboards can be generated [here](https://calib.io/pages/camera-calibration-pattern-generator).

+> **Tip:** Laminate or mount the checkerboard to rigid foam board to minimize warping and make it easier to hold steady.

 **Install required packages**